orbkit/orbkit/doc/gridbased/terminal.rst

 The last available plain text data format are the ZIBAmira_ Mesh files.
 Those can be directly opened in ZIBAmira_.

-If you want to simply visualize the data created by orbkit, you can also use a simple Mayavi_ interface (:literal:`--otype=mayavi`).
+If you want to simply visualize the data created by ORBKIT, you can also use a simple Mayavi_ interface (:literal:`--otype=mayavi`).
 Here, no data will be saved to disc, if no other output type is specified.

 .. hint::

-  If you want to use orbkit for visualization, you may want to read the :doc:`../quick`.
+  If you want to use ORBKIT for visualization, you may want to read the :doc:`../quick`.

 .. _grid: